Once known as "glory's last shot" the PGA Championship's move to an earlier slot in the schedule has quietly impacted on its stature in the game.

-In just three years as a professional he has wowed with his approach work and Southern Hills in effect provides him with more of them, in the sense that he'll be hitting shots of a similar length from the tee, as well as from the fairway.
+In just three years as a professional, he's wowed with his approach work and Southern Hills in effect provides him with more of that range of shot, in the sense that he'll be hitting blows of a similar length from the tee, as well as from the fairway.
 Now a two-time Major champion, he's clearly got the mind game, as well as shots in the locker, to contend and looks set to have another tilt at a Major title.

 Home state vibes

-Thus far, Viktor Hovland has a solid, rather than impressive, record in the Majors.
+Thus far, Viktor Hovland has an oddly solid, rather than impressive, record in the Majors.
 As an amateur, he finished T32nd at the 2019 Masters and then T12th at the same year's US Open.

-He's now played seven Majors and has always landed a top 40 when he's completed the tournament (he's had one withdrawal), but T12th remains his best effort and he's yet to have genuinely been in the hunt at the weekend.
-It would be surprising if that doesn't change in 2022 and, if he can gain some experience of contending at Augusta, he will have a great chance at Southern Hills.
+He's now played nine Majors and has always landed a top 40 when he's completed the tournament (he's had one withdrawal), but T12th remains his best effort and he's yet to have genuinely been in the hunt at the weekend.
+That lack of experience in the white heat of major battle is the missing piece in the puzzle, otherwise he'd have a great chance on "home" soil.

-The track is in Oklahoma where Hovland went to college and where he still resides.
-Moreover, he frequently cites not only his ability to play in wind, but the fact that his Oklahoma background is the reason for it.
+Why so?
+Well, Oklahoma is where Hovland went to college and he still resides in the state.
+Moreover, he frequently cites his Oklahoma background as the reason for his strong golf in windy conditions.
 Should blustery conditions prevail in May, we can assume that he'll be prepared.

 The Colonial Factor

-The notion that the course features plenty of doglegs immediately draws Maxwell's other design at Colonial into the equation - because that is another course with a lot of tight holes that turn corners.
+That the course features plenty of doglegs immediately draws archiect Maxwell into the equation because Colonial CC is another course with a lot of tight holes that turn corners.

-Which suggests Jason Kokrak, third at Colonial in 2020 and the winner there in 2021.
-Moreover, Kokrak is flush with confidence right now, having landed three PGA Tour wins in his last 29 starts.
+That similarity suggests Jason Kokrak, third at Colonial in 2020 and the winner there in 2021.
+Moreover, Kokrak is flush with confidence right now, having landed three PGA Tour wins in 2020 and 2021.